hvariava/Twilio_Lookup_API_Bulk/README.md

 # Twilio_Lookup_API_Bulk

+Author: Hiren Variava
+Date: Dec 13, 2021

-As of creation of this script, Twilio didn't provide a way to bulk call their Lookup API.
+As of creation of this script, Twilio didn't provide a way to bulk call their Lookup API and I couldn't find any JS implementation of it so I created this script to bulk call Twilio Lookup API.
-This script was created to use Lookup API from Twilio in a bulk manner.

 The script was created as a quick solution to a problem that I was facing, and thus it's not following any sort of best practices.